SystemsApproach/private5g/ran.rst

 respectively.
 This separation is consistent with the idea of CUPS introduced in Chapter 2, and plays an increasingly important role as we dig deeper into how the RAN is implemented.
-For now, we note that the two parts are typically referred to as the CU-C and CU-U, respectively.
+For now, we note that the two parts are sometimes referred to as the CU-C and CU-U, respectively.

 .. _reading_backhaul: